-The completed functional plans will include detailed objectives for the coming academic year.
-The plans will also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured.
+The completed SDP will include detailed objectives for the coming academic year and the wider Business Plan will outline objectives for the following two years as well.
+The plan will also include the estimated resource costs, both capital and revenue, associated with each objective and success criteria against which achievement can be measured.